Reddit: A Guide for Parents & Educators

 What is Reddit?

-• Reddit is a social media website and app with more than 52 million daily active users with a free or paid premium version (Source: WSJ)
+• Reddit is a social news website and app with more than 52 million daily active users with a free or paid premium version (Source: WSJ)

-• Subreddits are communities dedicated to a specific topic and focus.
+• Subreddits are communities dedicated to specific topics.
 Users can find anything from breaking news to any random interest or hobby

-• Each subreddit has a volunteer moderator, rules, and specific voting systems
+• Each subreddit has a volunteer moderator, rules, and a specific voting system

 • r/______ - designates a subreddit or community